andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

     [1] 0
 ```

+### Results
 We now have clustered groups with an ideal leader assigned to each.
-This checks the boxes on our goals.
+This checks the boxes on our goals!

 | Cluster|Name               |Original Leader       |Age Group               |Denomination |Leader            |
 |-------:|:------------------|:---------------------|:-----------------------|:------------|:-----------------|